ofalkenberg/code-anytime/README.md

 # Code Anytime

-A small set of scripts and advices to let you code whenever you want, while it looks like you are only committing in your free hours.
+A small set of scripts and advice to let you code whenever you want, while it looks like you are only committing in your free hours.

 ## Description